 Number of Orders: Total number of orders to place.
 For example, entering 20 will place 10 buy orders and 10 sell orders.

-Distance Between Buy Orders: Percent offset (in decimal form) for the first buy order from the midpoint.
+Distance Between Buy Orders: Percent offset of the first buy order from the midpoint.
 The same distance is applied between the following buy orders.

-Distance Between Sell Orders: Percent offset (in decimal form) for the first sell order from the midpoint.
+Distance Between Sell Orders: Percent offset of the first sell order from the midpoint.
 The same distance is applied between the following sell orders.

 Order Replenish Delay: Time (in minutes) to wait before canceling unfilled orders once an order has been filled, and submitting a new set of orders.

 Maker Fee: The maker fee (for limit orders) is charged by your exchange.
 This fee is used to adjust the buy/sell prices to ensure the fee is covered before profit is made.

 Inventory Skew: Whether to enable Inventory Skew.
 Use the Inventory Skew Calculator to see how order sizes can be skewed to target a certain base/quote ratio.
 Feel free to make a copy of this spreadsheet to try out different values for input parameters and see how they affect order sizes.